Your task: Create and publish one or more pieces of writing or creative media that explore why you engage in the movements for climate justice

 How do I begin?

 See below for a step-by-step guide to publishing your creative piece.
 You should also be sure to utilize our storytelling resources (top tip for this first round: don’t miss Marshall Ganz’s phenomenal worksheet on exploring your “Story of Self”).
-We also have a series of supporting webinars for Round One:

 - Why do we tell stories?